Bernie Sanders on Military & Veterans

-What do veterans think of him?
+What do veterans think of Bernie?

 “This legislation in fact was written by these people [who stand behind me]… Because we have hearings … where all of the veterans organizations … say these are the issues that we are struggling with, this is what we are hearing about from our membership.
 Please do something about this.”

-Supporters of Bernie’s work for veterans in the 113th Congress:
+Military and Veteran Groups that supported Bernie’s work for veterans in the 113th Congress: